pharath/pharath.github.io/_posts/2023-01-14-lecture-notes-IAI.md

 **Herbrand's Theorem**: If a set $S$ of clauses is [unsatisfiable](#theorem-proving), then there exists a finite subset of $H_S(S)$ that is also unsatisfiable.
 - **Lakemeyer lecture**: $S$ is satisfiable iff the Herbrand base is satisfiable

+## Logic Programming, Prolog

+- Prolog is the most widely used logic programming language.
+- It is used primarily
+    - as a rapid-prototyping language and
+    - for symbol-manipulation tasks such as
+        - writing compilers (Van Roy, 1990) and
+        - parsing natural language (Pereira and Warren, 1980).
+    - Many **expert systems** have been written in Prolog for legal, medical, financial, and other domains
+- for constraint satisfaction / constraint programming:
+    - The first language created expressly with **intrinsic support** for constraint programming was Prolog.